TobikoData/sqlmesh/docs/api/cli.md

   Evaluate a model and return a dataframe with a default limit of 1000.

 Options:
-  -s, --start TEXT   The start datetime of the interval this command will be
+  -s, --start TEXT   The start datetime of the interval for which this
-                     applied for.
+                     command will be applied.
-  -e, --end TEXT     The end datetime of the interval this command will be
+  -e, --end TEXT     The end datetime of the interval for which this
-                     applied for.
+                     command will be applied.
-  -l, --latest TEXT  The latest time used for non incremental datasets
+  -l, --latest TEXT  The latest time used for non-incremental datasets
                      (defaults to now).
-  --limit INTEGER    The number of rows which the query should be limited to.
+  --limit INTEGER    The number of rows the query should be limited to.
   --help             Show this message and exit.
 ```